Debbie Hecht: MY STORY

 - Worked with Congressmen Raul Grijalva (AZ-D) on land use issues when he was a supervisor.
 (He was a great supporter of creating Sweetwater Nature Preserve and the Sonoran Desert Conservation Plan).
 Grijalva is now the Chair of the House or Representatives Committee on Natural Resources.

-HAWAII- I lived on the Big Island of Hawaii (Hawaii County) for 12 years from 2001 to 2013 and I return frequently to see friends and manage properties.
+HAWAII- I have lived on the Big Island of Hawaii (Hawaii County) since 2001.
 While on the Big Island I have worked on:

 - The 2% Land Fund sets aside 2% of property taxes each year for Open Space acquisition in Hawaii County.

-- In 2013 I wrote the enabling legislation with Council member Brenda Ford to set aside of property taxes to maintain properties acquired with the 2% Land Fund.
+- In 2013 I wrote the enabling legislation with Council member Brenda Ford to set aside of property taxes to maintain properties acquired with the 2% Land Fund, which created the Public Access, Open Space and Natural Resources Preservation Fund.

-- So far, 4,400 acres has been preserved, which as of 7.2018, the County of Hawaii 2% Land Fund has paid: $27,389,268 million of taxpayer funds, received Grants from matching funds from State Legacy Lands and the US Fish and Wildlife Agency for endangered species totaling $8.764 million, and from Private funds: $2,000,000 million
+- So far, almost 8,000 acres has been preserved as parkland and open space, as of October 2020.
+A portion was paid from the 2% Land Fund and a portion was received Grants from matching funds from State Legacy Lands and the US Fish and Wildlife Agency for endangered species totaling and $2,000,000 million in private funds.

 - I was appointed by Mayor Billy Kenoi to the Public Access, Open Space Natural Resources Commission, which prioritize citizen’s proposals on lands to be acquired each year as recommendation for acquisitions